-Emission source Magnitude: Where an indirect source was anticipated or assumed to be quantitatively substantial when compared to international standards requirements Ability to influence and engage: where the University has a reasonable ability to monitor and reduce emissions and engage staff and students Main significance criterion: Measuring will inform decision making on Net-Zero Carbon Strategy for the University (intended use and users) Included in the inventory Accommodation V This indirect source of emissions was assumed to be quantitatively substantial not necessarily in itself but as a direct result of another indirect source, 'staff and student work related air travel'.
-V V YES Air travel domestic, Short and Long haul (average): Work related (staff and students) ٧ √ (measured and reported since 2011) ٧ YES Air travel short and long haul (average): Category 3 - Emissions from Client and visitor transport: International students inbound √ This source was anticipated to be quantitatively substantial. ٧ YES Bus travel (city) : Tamaki - City loop Student Bus Any source of emission that involves the direct use of fuel by the University and is under is considered significant ٧ YES Direct fugitive emissions arising from the release of GHGs ALL Categories 1 and 2 deemed significant in principle YES Composting: ٧ V YES Diesel : Fuel cards √ ٧ YES Diesel: Inter Campus Staff Shuttle ٧ V YES Diesel stationary combustion: City campus generator ٧ ٧ YES Diesel stationary combustion : Fire pumps ٧ ٧ YES Electricity : Purchased electricity ALL Categories 1 and 2 deemed significant in principle YES
+Emission source Magnitude: Where an indirect source was anticipated or assumed to be quantitatively substantial when compared to international standards requirements Ability to influence and engage: where the University has a reasonable ability to monitor and reduce emissions and engage staff and students Main significance criterion: Measuring will inform decision making on Net-Zero Carbon Strategy for the University (intended use and users) Included in the inventory Accommodation ✓ This indirect source of emissions was assumed to be quantitatively substantial not necessarily in itself but as a direct result of another indirect source, 'staff and student work related air travel'.
+V V YES Air travel domestic, Short and Long haul (average): : Work related (staff and students) V √ (measured and reported since 2011) V YES Air travel short and long haul (average) : Category 3 - Emissions from Client and visitor transport : International students inbound √ This source was anticipated to be quantitatively substantial.
+V YES Bus travel (city) : : Tamaki - City loop Student Bus Any source of emission that involves the direct use of fuel by the University and is under is considered significant V YES Direct fugitive emissions arising from the release of GHGs ALL Categories 1 and 2 deemed significant in principle YES Composting : V V YES Diesel : : Fuel cards V V YES Diesel : : Inter Campus Staff Shuttle v V YES

-Emission source Magnitude: Where an indirect source was anticipated or assumed to be quantitatively substantial when compared to international standards requirements Ability to influence and engage: where the University has a reasonable ability to monitor and reduce emissions and engage staff and students Main significance criterion: Measuring will inform decision making on Net-Zero Carbon Strategy for the University (intended use and users) Included in the inventory Electricity distributed T&D losses : Category 4 - Emissions from purchased fuel and energy related activities ALL Energy T&D losses deemed significant in principle YES Electricity Toitū carbonzero certified factor Ecotricity : Category 2 - Indirect emissions from imported electricity Not applicable for 2019 - only 2020 onwards due to supplier certification n/a Enteric Fermentation Dairy Cattle : Leigh Marine Lab ٧ YES Enteric Fermentation Sheep : Liggins Research Farm Laboratory, Wai-o-tapu.
-V YES LPG stationary commercial : ALL Categories 1 and 2 deemed significant in principle V YES Natural Gas distributed commercial : ALL Categories 1 and 2 deemed significant in principle V YES Natural Gas distributed T&D losses : Category 4 - Emissions from the transmission of energy ALL Energy T&D losses deemed significant in principle ٧ YES Paper use - default : Category 4 - Emissions from purchased goods v (measured and reported since 2011) V YES Petrol : Fuel cards ٧ ٧ YES Rental Car average (all fuel types): ٧ ٧ YES Steam generation CO_2e : Purchased from ADHB ALL Categories 1 and 2 deemed significant in principle YES Taxi (regular) : V ٧ YES Waste disposal recycling of Aluminium : Category 4 - Emissions from the disposal of solid waste : From 'Bottles&Cans' collected for recycling V ٧ YES
+Emission source Magnitude: Where an indirect source was anticipated or assumed to be quantitatively substantial when compared to international standards requirements Ability to influence and engage: where the University has a reasonable ability to monitor and reduce emissions and engage staff and students Main significance criterion: Measuring will inform decision making on Net-Zero Carbon Strategy for the University (intended use and users) Included in the inventory Diesel stationary combustion : : City campus generator V V YES Diesel stationary combustion : : Fire pumps V V YES Electricity : : Purchased electricity ALL Categories 1 and 2 deemed significant in principle YES Electricity distributed T&D losses : Category 4 - Emissions from purchased fuel and energy related activities ALL Energy T&D losses deemed significant in principle YES Electricity Toitū carbonzero certified factor Ecotricity : Category 2 - Indirect emissions from imported electricity Not applicable for 2019 - only 2020 onwards due to supplier certification n/a Enteric Fermentation Dairy Cattle : : Leigh Marine Lab V YES Enteric Fermentation Sheep : : Liggins Research Farm Laboratory, Wai-o-tapu.
+V YES LPG stationary commercial : ALL Categories 1 and 2 deemed significant in principle V YES Natural Gas distributed commercial : ALL Categories 1 and 2 deemed significant in principle V YES Natural Gas distributed T&D losses : Category 4 - Emissions from the transmission of energy ALL Energy T&D losses deemed significant in principle V YES